 TRUESSEC.EU creates online and offline discussions and synergies in the European social and academic landscape.
-It produces high-level research in order to identify the
+It produces high-level research in order to identify the different criteria that could be used to assess trustworthiness of ICT products and services by citizens from multi-disciplinary perspectives: sociological, cultural, legal, ethical, technological and business.

 The final goal is to make a proposal for ETEL - European Trust-Enhancing Label: a machine-readable transparency statement.
 This includes a self-certification process which is completed by companies involving a standard set of questions which goes beyond legal requirements and is flexible to be sector, device and platform specific.
-TRUESSEC Deliverable 7.1 - Evaluation of existing trustworthiness seals and labels" had as an objective "to summarize existing certification schemes, labels, seals and trustmark related to trust in Information and Communication Technology (ICT) products and services.
+TRUESSEC Deliverable 7.1 - Evaluation of existing trustworthiness seals and labels"17 had as an objective "to summarize existing certification schemes, labels, seals and trustmark related to trust in Information and Communication Technology (ICT) products and services.
 It covers a total of 24 schemes, analyzed individually against a set of 23 criteria designed to represent the scheme's general identity, functioning, positive and negative aspects."
 From the results of this study, it appears that the data collection process in this exercise proved to be difficult due to the general lack of transparency and publicly available information.
 It was difficult for a European consumer to find information on a seal awarded to an ICT product or service, and evaluate the trustworthiness.
 Certification initiatives struggled to generate engagement and acknowledgment by the public.
 Thus, again, there needs to be specific guidance and easily retrievable information to make the certification process easy and understandable by the end user.

-- Citizens and increasing their trust in DSM services - ICT Businesses and digital companies looking to increase the trust of their customers. - Governmental bodies and businesses that want to make ICT security certification accessible to European citizens - Governmental bodies and businesses that aim to enhance the Digital Single Market for which citizen trust is essential - European scientists and interest groups that want to participate in the discussion towards building ICT social trust as well as citizens in general who want to feel safe online.
+- Citizens and increasing their trust in DSM services - ICT Businesses and digital companies looking to increase the trust of their customers - Governmental bodies and businesses that want to make ICT security certification accessible to European citizens - Governmental bodies and businesses that aim to enhance the Digital Single Market for which citizen trust is essential - European scientists and interest groups that want to participate in the discussion towards building ICT social trust as well as citizens in general who want to feel safe online.